World Communion Sunday

 Have children bake the bread for your communion service as part of their church school class.
-If they bake ethnic breads, the children, wearing costumes from the appropriate countries, may process into the sanctuary with the bread.
-During a children’s message, focus on the different types of bread as a metaphor for the diversity of the human family.
+If they bake ethnic bread, the children, wearing costumes from the appropriate countries, may process into the sanctuary with the bread.
+During a children’s message, focus on the different types of bread as a metaphor for the human family’s diversity.

 Using different types of bread and chalices, have worshipers move to different areas in the sanctuary to receive the elements by intinction.
 This journey to receive communion is symbolic of the journey of faith we all take as we seek to share the bread of life with others.
 As worshipers move, have the choir or soloists offer international music selections.

 Translate the words “bread,” “cup,” “peace,” “community,” and other theological phrases into other languages.
 Create responsive litanies using these words.
-Have a litany read by persons scattered around the sanctuary to remind worshipers that they are surrounded by the global body of Christ.
+Have a litany read by persons scattered around the sanctuary to remind worshipers that the global body of Christ surrounds them.
 Some resources to explore:

 Gifts of Many Cultures by Maren Tirabassi and Kathy Wonson Eddy